NikolaAndro/custom_quotes_screensaver_linux/README.md

 `systemctl --user enable xscreensaver.service`

 Any of those will ensure the screensaver daemon is running in the background as soon as you log in – without polluting your shell startup.

+7. Auto-Lock on Suspend / Resume

+Open the Startup Applications (sometimes called “Session and Startup” or “Autostart”) utility in your desktop environment.

+- Click Add (or “New”).
+- Fill in the fields:
+    - Name: XSS-Lock (or “Lock on Suspend”)
+    - Command:
+      - xss-lock -- xscreensaver-command --lock &
+    - Comment:
+      - Automatically lock on suspend/idle

+ - Save or OK
+ - Close the Startup Applications window.

+Now, every time you log in, xss-lock will launch in the background, watching for suspend or DPMS events and invoking xscreensaver-command --lock when needed.

 ## 5. How It Works